 In 2010, I was jury selected as a National Endowment for the Humanities Fellow, and invited to attend the Humanities Gaming Institute, University of South Carolina, June 7-21.
 These are the notes I took during this three week fellowship.
-The links and resources may jumpstart your thinking.
-Other resources here.
+These notes, and links and resources, may jumpstart your thinking.

 When we talk about "digital games," no matter their genre (see below), let's be clear that we mean games designed and built to be played and enjoyed on some kind of computer-based platform.

 The media conventions (use, interaction, immersion, etc.) associated with digital games, and most often realized through the interaction between players, hardware, and software, are often highly stylized and required of user bases.

 Furthermore, digital games, like many other games, involve simulation of what one would expect in the "real," physical, non-game world.
 This simulation is, however, at its core, digital in nature.

 As part of this focus, we might consider the following divisions as not only a good way to divide the course into components dealing with theory and practice, but also as ways to generate research questions focusing on our interest in digital games . . .

 Designing play—prototyping and play testing; conceptualizing

 Effective play—assess effectiveness of what we are building